 The Law on Radio and Television 7(I)/1998 requires equitable and non-discriminatory treatment of the executive and legislative powers, the political forces and other actors in society, while the law governing the public-service broadcaster (Cyprus Broadcasting Corporation, RIK) refers only to equitable treatment of political actors.
-Equity must be respected in particular during pre-election periods, three months before election day.
+Equity must be respected in particular during the pre-election period; there is, however, discrepancy in the law about its duration.
 Air time must be allotted in accordance with political parties' share of parliamentary seats and territorial reach.